metachaos-systems/ccxtex/README.md

 ### Python

-You need [ccxt](https://pypi.org/project/ccxt/) python package installed for this module to work.
+You need Python 3 and [ccxt](https://pypi.org/project/ccxt/) python package installed for this module to work.

 ## Status and roadmap